 - Competency verification and documentation of non-health care staff.

 - Management of medication administration on field trips.

 - Quality improvement activities.

 Administering Medications to Students Policy and Procedure

 Medication Error Procedure

 Staff Administration of Non-Student Specific Epinephrine Policy

 School Nurse Procedure Manual

-The procedure manual is a mobile website that will be accessible on smart phones, tablets, laptops and desktop computers.
-The mobile website will include step-by-step instructions on how to perform a select number of nursing interventions in the school setting.
-The mobile website will provide videos and pictures of the nursing intervention being performed, as appropriate.
+The procedure manual is a website that is accessible on smart phones, tablets, laptops and desktop computers.
+The website includes step-by-step instructions on how to perform a select number of nursing interventions in the school setting.
+The website includes some videos of frequently performed nursing interventions.